atisamhaq123/Arithmo/README.md

 # Arithmo

 Arithmo is a web application built using Node.js, Socket.IO, and Express that challenges your math skills in a fast-paced environment.
-With Arithmo, you can compete against other users in real-time and see who can solve math questions the quickest.
+With Arithmo, you can compete against other users in real-time and see who can solve math questions the quickest..

 <img src="https://github.com/atisamhaq123/Arithmo/blob/main/images/im1.PNG">
 <br>